zeus-health/ctw-component-library/.changeset/weak-points-tickle.md

 "@zus-health/ctw-component-library": minor
 ---

-Fix the filter to fetch by icd10 and snomed and not just one or the other if both are present.
+Fix the condition filter to fetch by icd10 and snomed and not just one or the other if both are present.